wild rice salad

 Oranges or Tangerines

 This recipe calls for three oranges (or tangerines.)
 The first one is zested and juiced for the dressing.
 The remaining two are segmented.
-If you missed my recipe for Cranberry Sauce with Orange, then you’ll want to review my tips on how to segment an orange on Youtube here.
+Do so with a sharp knife over a small bowl to catch the juices.
+This way you can save the orange juice and add it to the salad too.
+If you missed my recipe for Cranberry Sauce with Orange, then you’ll want to review my tips on how to segment an orange on Youtube.

 Pecans